kbparagua/numerous.js/README.md

 `add : function()`
 - A callback that will be called every time a new object is added.
+- This function may be called while show/hide animations are still playing.

 `remove : function()`
 - A callback that will be called every time an object is removed.
+- This function may be called while show/hide animations are still playing.

 `initial : number | function()`
 - An integer or a funtion that returns an integer.